Which Sweeteners Are Used in Soft Drinks - And Why "Zero Sugar" Soda Is Taking Off

 Sugar-Free Sodas Are on the Rise

 In Denmark, sugar-free sodas are quickly closing in on their sugary counterparts.
-A recent report by Danish Bryggeriforeningen and Swedish Sveriges Bryggerier reveals that nearly half of all sodas sold in Denmark are now sugar-free.
+A recent report by Danish Bryggeriforeningen reveals that nearly half of all sodas sold in Denmark are now sugar-free.
+The same pattern is seen in Sweden where Sveriges Bryggerier reveals that more sugerfree sodas are sold than those containing sugar.
 This shift is not just a trend but a testament to changing consumer preferences.
 Health awareness, the desire for guilt-free indulgence, and the evolving role of sodas as an occasional treat rather than a staple all play a part.

 It’s not just about removing calories – it’s about maintaining flavour.
 Brands are striving to create sugar-free sodas that feel just as satisfying.
 From kids sipping on low-calorie sodas to adults swapping sugary options for “zero sugar,” it’s clear that these choices are now mainstream.
 As more consumers choose sugar-free beverages, companies are finding innovative ways to keep up with demand, all while carefully balancing taste, sweetness, and calorie content.